-Pretty often and more times than none, I purchase old pieces based off a feeling or vision that I have.
+Pretty often and more times than none, I purchase old pieces based on a feeling or vision that I have.
 This antique washstand was one of those visions.
 I used it for a short time as a coffee bar in my kitchen, but then “Joanna Gaines” came along and I just can’t get enough of the farmhouse look.
-She has some serious skeelz and vision!
+She has some serious vision with her designs!

 Makeover Of An Antique Washstand